-Top 3 Most Common Cybersecurity Models Explained
+The 3 Most Common Cybersecurity Models

 Security risk managers often face a lot of the same roadblocks, even if they’re managing programs of different sizes or in different industries.
 Basing security practices on well-known, and sometimes government-regulated cybersecurity models will mature your program to overcome process inefficiencies.

-Which framework is right for you?
+Which security framework is right for you?
 Are there regulations in your industry that outline a specific framework your security program has to follow?
 We’ve highlighted three of the most popular primary cybersecurity models that organizations globally follow to reach a maturity program level.
 We also laid out three of the more common secondary, industry-specific cybersecurity models.

-Common Cybersecurity Model Types
+Common Cybersecurity Model Types:

-What is cybersecurity program maturity
+What is cybersecurity program maturity?

 A mature cybersecurity program is one where the processes, tools, and people are all aligned and working together so that the program is successful at mitigating risk.
 A mature program has buy-in from executive leadership, but also has goals that are felt across the entire organization.
 There will always be risks and vulnerabilities that plague mature cybersecurity programs, but there are actionable and agreed upon plans in place that partners and vendors agree to when working with a mature cybersecurity program.